zhannicholas/Notebook/README.md

 # Introduction

-This is my personal notebook.
+This is my personal notebook, my knowledge base.